 Domain-based Message Authentication, Reporting & Conformance is an email authentication protocol that is built on top of SPF and DKIM protocols.
 SPF and DKIM are prerequisites of DMARC and must be in place before setting up a DMARC policy.

-Learn more about DMARC below or you can try the DMARC GENERATOR tool now
+Learn more about DMARC below or try the DMARC GENERATOR tool now

 A DMARC policy allows a sender to indicate that their emails are signed by SPF and DKIM and tells a receiver what to do if neither of those authentication methods passes – such as junk or bounce the email.
 DMARC removes the guesswork from the receiver’s handling of these failed emails, limiting or eliminating the user’s exposure to potentially fraudulent & harmful emails.
 DMARC also provides a way for the email receiver to report back to the sender about emails that pass and/or fail DMARC evaluation.